 The Works of Edgar Allen Poe, Volume 2.
 The Works of Edgar Allan Poe, Volume 3.
 Edgar Allan Poe: The Murders in the Rue Morgue: The Murders In The Rue Morgue - Free Online Library.
 What song the Syrens sang, or what name Achilles assumed when he hid himself among women, although puzzling questions, are not beyond all conjecture.

---Sir Thomas Browne.
-The mental features discoursed of as the analytical, are, in themselves, but little susceptible of analysis.
-We appreciate them only in their effects.
-The Wedding Knell by Nathaniel Hawthorne.
+Residing in Paris during the spring and part of the summer of 18--, I there became acquainted with a Monsieur C. The Wedding Knell by Nathaniel Hawthorne.
 There is a certain church in the city of New York which I have always regarded with peculiar interest, on account of a marriage there solemnized, under very singular circumstances, in my grandmother's girlhood.